ways to visit Colca Canyon

 1. Guided 1-Day Tour To Colca Canyon

-The single day tour to Colca Canyon is perfect for backpackers who are short on time or don’t enjoy hiking.
+The single day tour to Colca Canyon is perfect for travellers who are short on time or don’t enjoy hiking.

 After breakfast you will head to canyon.
 This the main highlight of the tour and you’ll be taken to Mirador Cruz Del Condor, a picturesque observation deck looking down into the canyon.
 This is one of the best views of the entire canyon and if you are lucky you will see condors floating majestically on the updrafts.